supasani/AveroSDETAssignment/README.md

 # Project Title

-This project is to test the API provided by Avero for its SDET assignment.
-The tests are written using the Rest Assured Framework using Java and TestNG.
+This project is to test the APIs provided by Avero for its SDET assignment.
+All tests are written using the Rest Assured Framework using Java and TestNG.

 ## Getting Started